 Important!
 Do not remove classrooms or students from the 2017/2018 school year!
 When you submit your SchoolPace Implementation Checklist we’ll add your school to the 2018/2019 school year.
 At that point you'll have a "blank slate," allowing you to add new classrooms, assign students, and start tracking data.

-School administrators and technology specialists, if you do not use an automated rostering solution, please complete this template with classrooms, users, and students.
+School administrators and technology specialists, if you do not use an automated rostering solution, please complete information in the attached templates.

 SchoolPace Implementation Checklist